NEUDitao/SoftwareDevF19-PreCodeSwap/B/traversal.md

-The package labyrinth contains the following:
+Write a Java 8 package called labyrinth.
+The package should contain the following:

 ColoredToken is an interface that supports the following operations:
  - A method, getColor, that returns the Color of the token